kevinkissi/solvability-of-matrix-riccati-inequality/README.md

 ## Solvability of Matrix Riccati Inequality Talk Slides

 Included is the source code of a 15min presentation slides.
-It goes beyond standard Beamer latex to showcase the best use of color and design in Mathematical talk slides.
+It goes beyond standard Beamer latex to showcase the best use of color and design in a Mathematics talk slides.
 Slides are shared here: https://www.slideshare.net/KevinKissi/solvability-of-matrix-riccati-inequality-talk-slides